 Hmong people’s clothing

-Three generations of a black Hmong family in traditional clothing
+Three generations of a Black Hmong family in traditional clothing

 The Hmong people account for a significant portion of the ethnic minority population in Sa Pa.
 Their traditional clothing stands out distinctly from other groups.
 Men typically wear black or blue-black trousers, short-sleeved shirts, and embroidered black hats.
-On the other hand, women's wear boast intricate and elaborate designs.
+On the other hand, women's wear boasts intricate and elaborate designs.
 The embroidery patterns often feature geometric shapes like spirals, rhombuses, squares, and rectangles.
 The colour palette is quite varied, with combinations of blue, black, yellow, and red being prevalent.
 It is noteworthy that Hmong women wear knee-length pants instead of skirts as part of their traditional ensemble.

 Red Dao people’s clothing